 http URLs to

-If the first step of your Tour is matched to a dynamic URL, then you must first specify the exact URL to load with this Tour link.
+If the first Step of your Tour is matched to a dynamic URL, then you must first specify the exact URL to load with this Tour link.

-Chameleon doesn't support wildcards in Manual Tour redirect URLs because we can not use them to point the user to a specific URL.
+Chameleon doesn't support wildcards in Walkthrough Tour redirect URLs because we can not use them to point the user to a specific URL.
 Still, to be sure the right audience sees your Experiences, you can send to Chameleon the domain in the user data.
 Then you can insert this into your URL. 😉

 Create a Launcher that contains several helpful links, one of which launches this Tour.
 You can configure the Launcher to appear either by clicking a widget (added by Chameleon) or clicking an element that is hard-coded.